-- (Dose 2 pooled units, equivalent to 10 individual donor units, for an adult (contains approximately 3g of fibrinogen ) Cryoprecipitate should be used in combination with FFP unless there is an isolated deficiency of fibrinogen.
-BELLEVILLE - C1.
-Acute disseminated intravascular coagulation (DIC), where there is bleeding and a fibrinogen level <1g/l.
-C2.
-Advanced liver disease, to correct bleeding or as prophylaxis before surgery, when the fibrinogen level <1g/l. - C3.
-Bleeding associated with thrombolytic therapy causing ofibrinogenaemia. - C4.
+(Dose - 2 pooled units, equivalent to 10 individual donor units, for an adult (contains approximately 3g of fibrinogen) Cryoprecipitate should be used in combination with FFP unless there is an isolated deficiency of fibrinogen.

+- Acute disseminated intravascular coagulation (DIC), where there is bleeding and a fibrinogen level <1g/l. - Advanced liver disease, to correct bleeding or as prophylaxis before surgery, when the fibrinogen level <1g/l. - C3.
+Bleeding associated with thrombolytic therapy causing - C4.
 Hypofibrinogenaemia secondary to massive transfusion.

 Maintain fibrinogen above 1g/l.
-A level of 1.5g/l may be required CS.
-Renal failure or liver failure associated with abnormal bleeding where DDAVP is intraindicated or ineffectiv - C6.
+A level of 1.5g/l may be required - CS.
+Renal failure or liver failure associated with abnormal bleeding where DDAVP is - C6.
 Inherited hypofibrinogenaemia, where fibrinogen concentrate is not readily available